Overview

 - Streamlined UX: End-users can skip repetitive authentication steps, enhancing the embedded experience.

-- Persistent Access (where supported): For broker integrations that provide long-lived or refreshable tokens (e.g., Coinbase), the same
+- Persistent Access (where supported): For exchange integrations that provide long-lived or refreshable tokens (e.g., Coinbase), the same

 Security Considerations